Skip to main content

 Craft Brews and Birdies: Locust Post Brewery Welcomes Disc Golf to Allegany County

-Located along the western edge of Allegany County, Locust Post Brewery welcomes visitors into the area’s vast world of craft beer and outdoor recreation.
+Located along the eastern edge of Allegany County, Locust Post Brewery welcomes visitors into the area’s vast world of craft beer and outdoor recreation.
 The brewery's 26-acre property creates a unique farmstead-style experience, hosting a regionally-recognized disc golf course that attracts visitors across the tri-state area.

 Denise and Tony Cornwell, owners of Locust Post Brewery, were inspired to include a course on their property during the establishment's early development phases.
 Denise Cornwell shares, “It’s a great day when you can enjoy a beer and play a round of disc golf.”